Real Xtreme Fighting

 Real Xtreme Fighting (RXF) is a Romanian mixed martial arts (MMA) promotion company based in Brașov, Romania.
 It is the largest MMA promotion company in Romania.
 Sebastian Vieru has been RXF president since 2012.

 The RXF produces events that showcase nine weight divisions (seven men's divisions and two women's divisions).
 As of 2020, the RXF has held over 40 events.

 It has strategic partnerships with fellow Bahraini Brave CF and Italian Magnum FC MMA promotions.
 Its live events and competitions are broadcast on Telekom Sport, Fight Network, DAZN and FightBox.

-Cătălin Oțelea, Stelian Gheorghe, Sebastian Hălmăgean, Scott Manhardt and Herb Dean are one of the best known referees working for the organization.
+Cătălin Oțelea, Stelian Gheorghe, Sebastian Hălmăgean, Scott Manhardt and Herb Dean are some of the best known referees working for the organization.